Mount Holyoke Study Abroad Program in Montpellier, France

 Live and learn in the ideal location of Montpellier, France — a vibrant, historic city, where speaking French is a must and opportunities to experience French culture abound.
 Take courses alongside French students at the Université Paul Valéry (UPV), and make friends that will last a lifetime.
 This program is open to students from any institution.

-If you have a strong background in French but are majoring in the sciences or mathematics, you may qualify to take one or two courses per semester at the Université des Sciences et Mathématiques, located across the street from UPV.
+If you have a strong background in French but are majoring in the sciences or mathematics, you may qualify to take one or two courses per semester at the Faculté des Sciences, located across the street from UPV.
 Dance majors or minors may qualify to take a contemporary dance class at the Conservatoire de Montpellier.
 Religion majors or minors may qualify to take one course per semester at the Faculté de Théologie in Montpellier.
-If you are interested in political science you may take one course during the fall semester only at the Université des Sciences Politiques in downtown Montpellier.
+If you are interested in political science, you may qualify to take one or two courses per semester at the Faculté de Droit et Science politique in downtown Montpellier.

 Length of program

-The academic year runs from late August to May.
-You may enroll for the full academic year, for fall semester only (late August to the third week in December), or for spring semester (early January to May).
+The academic year typically runs from early September to late May.
+You may apply for the full academic year, for the fall semester only (early September to the third week in December), or the spring semester only (mid-January to late May).

-The MHC Program in Montpellier offers two housing options: homestays and furnished apartments.
+The MHC Program in Montpellier offers two housing options: homestays and individual studio apartments at the Résidence l'Observatoire.

 - Homestays provide a unique opportunity to experience first-hand the ways in which family life reflects cultural and personal differences, from attitudes toward food and privacy to socio-economic factors that affect one's daily life.
 They are also an ideal way for students to practice their French outside of the classroom setting.
 Homestay students typically have breakfast each day, and dinner five days a week, with their hosts.
 Students who are interested in a homestay should consult with Amy Loth upon their acceptance to the program.
-Homestays were suspended for the 2021-22 academic year due to the Covid-19 pandemic.
-A decision regarding homestays for the 2022-23 academic year to be made by June.
+Homestays have been suspended for the 21-22 academic year and fall 2022 semester due to the Covid-19 pandemic.
+A decision regarding homestays for the spring 2023 will be announced as soon as possible.

-- Students may instead choose to live in furnished apartments, with other program participants, or in individual studios at l'Observatoire, a residence for French and international students.
-All apartments and studios are fully furnished and are located within short walking distances from each other, as well as from Amy Loth's own apartment, in the historic downtown district of Montpellier.
-These options offer students the opportunity to prepare their own meals and to experience the typical French student lifestyle.
-Apartments are mostly doubles and triples with one or two bedrooms (single bedrooms are not guaranteed), a kitchen, a living room, and a bathroom with either a shower or a bathtub; studios include a kitchenette and private bathroom.
+- Students may instead choose to live in individual studio apartments at the Résidence l'Observatoire, a residence for French and international students.
+All studios are furnished and are located in the historic downtown district of Montpellier, within a short walking distance of Amy Loth's own apartment.
+This option offers students the opportunity to prepare their own meals and to experience the typical French student lifestyle.
+The studios include a kitchenette and private bathroom.

 Program fee for 2022-2023